inevity/ansible_hadoop_tarball/README.md

 # Ansible Playbook - Setup Hadoop CDH5 Using `tarball`.

-This is a simple Hadoop playbook, to quickly start hadoop running on in a cluster.
+This is a simple Hadoop playbook, to quickly start hadoop running in a cluster.

 Here is the Script Location on Github: https://github.com/zubayr/ansible_hadoop_tarball

 Below are the steps to get started.

+## Get the script from Github.

+Below is the command to clone.

+    ahmed@ahmed-server ~]$ git clone https://github.com/zubayr/ansible_hadoop_tarball

 ## Before we start.